GLOBAL MARKETS-Dollar stirs from slumber as yield gap yawns

 Shanghai dipped 0.3 percent to continue a dire 2016.

-It has slumped the best part of 18 percent this year, having
+It has slumped the best part of 18 percent this year having been

 With the dollar and bond yields on the rise again and